bambielli/bambielli.github.io/_til/2016-12-04-native-promises-vs-3rd-party.md

 ### Can I use?

 According to [can I use][can]{:target="_blank"} native promises are ready for use in most current version browsers today, but not all.
-If you're looking to support legacy browsers (or IE), using a 3rd party promise library is a nice alternative to relying on the native implementation in the browser.
+If you're looking to support legacy browsers (or IE), using a 3rd party promise library is a nice alternative to relying on an implementation in the browser.

 ### Conclusion